Skip navigation

 A task and finish group (reporting to Research Culture Committee) will develop proposals to promote greater visibility and recognition for staff involved in research who are not in academic roles, building on our work for the Technicians Commitment to which the University is already a signatory.

-The four UK higher education funding bodies have announced that in REF2029 will feature an expanded definition of research excellence, with greater consideration of the conditions that underpin the creation of research.
+The four UK higher education funding bodies have announced that REF2029 will feature an expanded definition of research excellence, with greater consideration of the conditions that underpin the creation of research.
 This means that the Environment element of the assessment will now become People, Culture and Environment, with an increased 25% weighting.

 Rejection is a routine part of an academic career, and our ambitions – as individuals and as a University – can expose us to greater risk of rejection.
-This programme of activity aims to acknowledge that rejection is normal part of the research process, and to create supportive spaces for researchers at all career stages to share their experiences and coping strategies.
+This programme of activity aims to acknowledge that rejection is a normal part of the research process, and to create supportive spaces for researchers at all career stages to share their experiences and develop coping strategies.

-The programme currently includes in-person events, and online toolkits and resources, and will continue to develop over the 2024/25 academic year.
+The programme currently includes in-person events, online toolkits and resources, and will continue to develop over the 2024/25 academic year.

 For resources on Rejection and Resilience, please follow: